Rust

 - and one for detailing and setup for production (delete all errors allowance, skips, etc)

-crate is just amazing
+bacon crate is just amazing

 source: No Boilerplate - Build your lightsaber